rojin254/vlab-docs/pcm/experiment-name.md

-## Frequency Modulation and Demodulation
+## Pulse Code Modulation and Demodulation